 Drones, self-driving vehicles, assembly-line robots, and the Internet of Things are all examples of AI hardware (IoT).
 This entails the creation of particular gadgets with AI capabilities.

-10 Applications of AI Capabilities in Day to Day Life
+10 Practical Uses of AI in Day to Day Life

 Artificial intelligence (AI) and machine learning (ML)-powered software and technologies are imitating human thought patterns to aid society's digital transition.
 AI systems perceive their surroundings, respond to what they see, solve problems, and assist with chores to make life easier.